meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Similar to the aliasing system, tagging allows users to search for articles on a broader topic.

-**Precondition:** The user has the appropriate user class to edit the article, or has the wiki management permission enabled.
+**Precondition:** The user has the appropriate user class to edit the article, or has the wiki administration permission enabled.

 **Trigger:** The user saves a tag on an article.